tharte/emacs-reveal/paper.md

   control systems such as Git for the management of OER collaboration (comparison, revision, merge).

+# Statement of Need

+In spring 2017, the author was looking for FLOSS to create OER presentations with audio explanations for teaching and self-study that satisfies the above requirements.
+OER were meant for a course on Operating Systems, which was about to be transformed from more traditional lecturing to Just-in-Time Teaching (JiTT, see [@jitt]) in the context of a fellowship for innovation in digital university teaching funded by the Ministry of Innovation, Science and Research of the State of North Rhine-Westphalia, Germany, and Stifterverband, Germany.

+JiTT relies on students’ self-study, and for subjective reasons the author decided to create presentations with audio explanations: While videos might be more popular, the author finds them difficult to create in high quality and difficult to use for learning (no skim reading, limited navigation and search, no hyperlinks).
+A survey result of [Lec19] justifies this decision: More students prefer emacs-reveal presentations over videos than the other way round.

+To create such presentations, an initial analysis confirmed the need for “new tools and technologies for the creation and sharing of OER” identified in the Action Plan [Une17] cited above: Support for presentations created with software such as LibreOffice Impress on mobile devices was and still is limited, as is support for Single Sourcing and separation of contents from layout.
+Beamer LaTeX presentations [@beamer] support Single Sourcing with separation of contents from layout, and generated PDF documents can embed audio files, but their playback using FLOSS on mobile devices was and still is limited.
+The author did not systematically analyze Wiki-style presentations, such as those created with SlideWiki [@AKT13], because he was looking for support for Single Sourcing and collaboration based on the capabilities of decentralized version control systems such as Git [@gitbook].

 Emacs-reveal meets all of the above requirements, which lowers entry barriers towards a more widespread creation of OER.
-Besides, it simplifies licensing attribution when re-using figures with machine-readable meta-data based on an extension of CC REL (The Creative Commons Rights Expression Language) [@AAL+12], (a) avoiding manual identification and copying of licensing information, which is among the most time-consuming factors for OER projects [@FLGB16], and (b) making licensing information accessible on the Semantic Web (with RDFa in HTML) [@Hor08].
+For OER creators, it simplifies licensing attribution when re-using figures with machine-readable meta-data based on an extension of CC REL (The Creative Commons Rights Expression Language, see [@AAL+12]), (a) avoiding manual identification and copying of licensing information, which is among the most time-consuming factors for OER projects [@FLGB16], and (b) making licensing information accessible on the Semantic Web (with RDFa in HTML) [@Hor08].

-Source files for presentations are written in the lightweight markup language Org Mode [@SD11] (which is native to the text editor GNU Emacs [@emacs] but can be edited in any text editor) and converted to slideshows based on the HTML presentation framework reveal.js [@revealjs].
-A Docker image for emacs-reveal [@emacs-reveal-docker] can be used to generate OER presentations in GitLab Continuous Integration infrastructures, notably a Howto presentation [@howto] for emacs-reveal is maintained that way.
+With emacs-reveal, source files for presentations are written in the lightweight markup language Org Mode [@SD11] (which is native to the text editor GNU Emacs [@emacs] but can be edited in any text editor) and converted to slideshows based on the HTML presentation framework reveal.js [@revealjs].
+A Docker image for emacs-reveal [@emacs-reveal-docker] can be used to generate OER presentations in GitLab Continuous Integration infrastructures, notably a Howto presentation [@howto] for emacs-reveal is maintained that way, as are presentations [@os-course] for the course on Operating Systems for which emacs-reveal was originally developed.

 # Acknowledgements